ssp5361/Mini-Astro-workshop/Day-8/README.md

 * Resources
   * Will be updated soon

-* For further queries email :
+* For further queries email : raghav.arora@uni-hambug.de